AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-searching.md

    >[!NOTE]
    >
-   >At least 3 characters are required in omnisearch for search suggestions to appear.
+   >* At least 3 characters are required in omnisearch for search suggestions to appear.
+   >* Also, if more than one keyword is used, OR is the default operator between the keywords.

 1. Select from the related suggestions that appear in the drop-down list to quickly access relevant assets.